Joe Biden denies sexual assault allegation | DW | 01.05.2020

 The allegations, first made last year, took on a new shade this week, when two of Reade’s former co-workers said that Reade had told them about elements of the assault before.
 The assault allegedly took place in the basement of a Capitol Hill office building in the 1990s.

-Biden appeared on US morning television later Friday to expand on the allegation which has caused harm to his presidential campaign.
+Biden appeared on US television later Friday to again refute the allegation which has caused harm to his presidential campaign.

+"I'm saying unequivocally, it never, never happened,'' he told MSNBC, adding that he will ask the National Archives to determine whether there is any record of such a complaint being filed, but he said repeatedly that he doesn't believe such a record exists.

 Read more: Deutsche Bank withholds Donald Trump's business details: reports